 - Expendables – things that are both unnecessary and unjustifiable

-Based on the definitions above, the products and services that will be the first one to get cut are those that fall into the “Expendables” category while those that are in the “Essentials” will thrive.
+Based on the definitions above, the products and services that will be the first ones to get cut are those that fall into the “Expendables” category while those that are in the “Essentials” will thrive.
 It is important to take note, though, that each industry has a different definition of what “essentials” are.
 The present condition is also a huge factor in how these must-haves are defined.

-In light of the COVID-19 pandemic, the “essentials” are face masks, immune system booster, and Vitamins.
+In light of the COVID-19 pandemic, the “essentials” are face masks, immune system boosters, and Vitamins.
 To tech companies, for example, “essentials” are software that allows their employees to work from home immediately and seamlessly.